bxparks/AceRoutine/README.md

 }
 ```

-There are 3 versions of the `init()` method:
+There are 2 versions of the `setupCoroutine()` method:
-* `init()` - insert an anonymous coroutine
-* `init(const char* name)` - insert a named coroutine
+* `setupCoroutine(const char* name)` - insert a named coroutine
-* `init(const __FlashStringHelper* name)` - insert a named coroutine
+* `setupCoroutine(const __FlashStringHelper* name)` - insert a named coroutine

-All 3 have been designed so that they are safe to be called from the constructor
+Both have been designed so that they are safe to be called from the constructor
 of a `Coroutine` class, even during static initialization time.
 This is exactly
-what the `COROUTINE()` macro does, call the `init()` method from the generated
+what the `COROUTINE()` macro does, call the `setupCoroutine()` method from the
-constructor.
-However, a manual coroutine is often written as a library that is
+generated constructor.
+However, a manual coroutine is often written as a library
-supposed to be used by an end-user, and it would be convenient for the name of
+that is supposed to be used by an end-user, and it would be convenient for the
-the coroutine to be defined by the end-user.
-The problem is that the `F()` macro
+name of the coroutine to be defined by the end-user.
+The problem is that the
-cannot be used outside of the function context, so it is cannot be passed into
+`F()` macro cannot be used outside of the function context, so it is cannot be
-the constructor when the coroutine is statically created.
-The workaround is to
+passed into the constructor when the coroutine is statically created.
+The
-call the `init()` method in the global `setup()` function, where the `F()` macro
+workaround is to call the `setupCoroutine()` method in the global `setup()`
-is allowed to be used.
-(The other more obscure reason is that the constructor of
+function, where the `F()` macro is allowed to be used.
+(The other more obscure
-the manual coroutine class will often have a large number of dependency
+reason is that the constructor of the manual coroutine class will often have a
-injection parameters which are required to implement its functionality, and it
+large number of dependency injection parameters which are required to implement
-is cleaner to avoid mixing in the name of the `Coroutine` which is an incidental
+its functionality, and it is cleaner to avoid mixing in the name of the
-dependency.
-Anyway, that's my rationale right now, but this may change in the
+`Coroutine` which is an incidental dependency.
+Anyway, that's my rationale right
-future if a simpler alternative is discovered.)
+now, but this may change in the future if a simpler alternative is discovered.)

 If the coroutine is not given a name, the name is stored as a `nullptr`.
 When
 printed (e.g. using the `CoroutineScheduler::list()` method), the name of an